 Let’s not begin directly with the topic “Can an NRI invest in Mutual Funds?”
 It’s not a surprise when we ask any of our NRI friends about their investments and we get a reply like “I have invested in real estate”.
 It’s commonly observed that NRI’s have been investing majorly in real estate.
 It’s a pattern NRI have always followed for a long time.
 But as we say “Don’t get too comfortable as nothing is permanent”.
-NRI’s also started realizing this when in past couple of years the real estate dropped its performance mark.
-They have started questioning whether investing all their savings into Real estate is a right decision?
+NRI’s also started realizing this when in the past couple of years the real estate dropped its performance mark.
+They have started questioning whether investing all their savings into the Real estate is a right decision?

 Being a culturally rooted country, many of us are too close to family and friends but keeping the emotions aside NRI’s decide to go abroad and choose a good career option in terms of monetary growth as that looks promising to them.
 All they need is a safe secure future, which is why we all are working for.
 Aren’t we?

 However, by following the traditional way of investing in real estate has proved not to be working in their favor for 2-3 years.
-Especially the millennials in past 2-3 years have not made wealth irrespective of their constant investment in real estate.
+Especially the millennials in the past 2-3 years have not made wealth irrespective of their constant investment in real estate.

 Its basic human nature to question things only when it does not work, so now that people have started noticing the stagnancy in Real estate, the questions of alternative solutions have started coming up.
 NRI’s often come to us and ask, “ Is Investments in Mutual Fund a safer option for NRIs ?”
 Or “ Is it good for an NRI to do investment in Mutual Funds.? “ Or “Can NRI invest in Mutual funds?”

 So to answer all these questions let me give you a brief understanding of it.